raybellis/draft-bellis-dnsop-session-signal/draft-ietf-dnsop-session-signal.md

 A client SHOULD NOT open multiple connections to the same target host and port just because the names being operated on are different or happen to fall within different zones.
+This requirement has two benefits.
-This requirement is to reduce unnecessary connection load on the DNS server.
+First, it reduces unnecessary connection load on the DNS server.
+Second, it avoids paying the TCP slow start penalty when making subsequent connections to the same server.

 However, server implementers and operators should be aware that connection sharing may not be possible in all cases.